 Navigating curriculums, managing student engagement, and investing time to develop new facilitation skills for your classroom.
 Your time is valuable, and you care about your students' social and academic growth.
 That’s why the team at the Outward Bound Professional Learning Lab designed The Thriving Classroom.

 The Thriving Classroom is a professional development series built specifically for educators.
 Connect with your colleagues in a supportive learning environment and discover new skills for engaging your students in learning.
 Walk away with the ability to translate these skills into tangible plans that support your classrooms’ social and emotional needs.

-Current offerings include 10 sessions that can be delivered in groups of 6, 3, or 2 progressive sessions.
+The full Thriving Classroom curriculum includes 10 sessions, which can be configured in a variety of combinations to address our partners’ unique objectives and logistics.
 See upcoming programs below, or contact us about collaborating with your team to design something that fits your needs.